open/close all folders

 - In a biopic of Harry Houdini starring Tony Curtis, there are several magic tricks which are presented with absolutely no explanation.
 Two that come to mind are, Harry and his wife-to-be Meet Cute while he's doing a street performance, and he makes her name "magically" appear on his arm (which in reality needs a ringer and some rubber cement), and late one night he brings home a Saw a Woman in Half box and makes her get in so he can saw her in half right there and then.

 - Inadvertently done in a short story-turned film by Penn Jillette.
 In "Invisible Thread", a magic store owner sells a copy of the "invisible thread" card trick to a kid.
 After making the sale, the storekeeper explains how it works.
 The thing is though that it's not really possible.
 When Jillette wrote the story, he just used a more or less plausible explanation; but when it became a film they had to figure out how to make it work using camera tricks and elaborate mechanical devices.

 - Oscar, the title character of Oz: The Great and Powerful, knows tricks that could put David Copperfield to shame, despite being much more small time and living decades earlier.

-- Such tricks are the abundant in Now You See Me.
+- Such tricks are the abundant in Now You See Me and its sequel.
 Several of them are analyzed and explained but a lot of them are not, and the ending makes it a case of Maybe Magic, Maybe Mundane.